overblog/GraphQLBundle/docs/validation/index.md

 By default an `InputValidator` object throws an `ArgumentsValidationException`, which will be caught and serialized into a readable response.
 The [GraphQL specification](https://graphql.github.io/graphql-spec/June2018/#sec-Errors) defines a certain shape of all errors returned in the response.
-According to it all validation violations are to be found under the path `errors[index].extension.validation` of the response object.
+According to it all validation violations are to be found under the path `errors[index].extensions.validation` of the response object.

 Example of a response with validation errors: